maznicky/AR2HUB/README.md

 Safe to run more than once.
 A reload retires the previous instance instead of stacking a second copy of every loop, and the Gun Mods cache survives it.

-Open the menu with **P** (changeable in Settings → Interface → Menu key).
+Open the menu with **P** (changeable in its Settings).

 ---

 ## Visuals

 ### Events
-ESP for all 16 map events, grouped by faction: Military, Law, Soviet, Civilian, Other.
-Per event: how many are active, the nearest one's distance, and its zombie roster.
-Spawn and despawn notifications.
+In very early testing so events may be inaccurate with their status'.
+Has most map events, if I've missed any DM me.

 Green = unlooted, gray = unknown, red = looted (looted sites are wiped from view).
 Sites are only called looted inside the trust range; beyond it they stay